airsonic/airsonic.github.io/pages/index.md

 ## History

+Airsonic is a fork of Libresonic which originaly is a fork of Subsonic.

 The original [Subsonic](http://www.subsonic.org/) is developed by [Sindre Mehus](mailto:sindre@activeobjects.no).
 Subsonic was open source through version 6.0-beta1, and closed-source from then onward.

-Airsonic is maintained by [Eugene E. Kashpureff Jr](mailto:eugene@kashpureff.org).
+Libresonic is maintained by [Eugene E. Kashpureff Jr](mailto:eugene@kashpureff.org).
 It originated as an unofficial("Kang") of Subsonic which did not contain the Licensing code checks present in the official builds.
-With the announcement of Subsonic's closed-source future, a decision was made to make a full fork and rebrand to Airsonic.
+With the announcement of Subsonic's closed-source future, a decision was made to make a full fork and rebrand to Libresonic.

 Airsonic will strive to maintain compatibility and stability for Subsonic users, including a clean upgrade path.
 New features and refactoring are welcomed as a Pull Request on Github.

-Airsonic software includes Roboto Fonts by Google, distributed under GPLv3.
-Available as Apache 2.0 from [https://fonts.google.com/specimen/Roboto](https://fonts.google.com/specimen/Roboto).

 ## License

 Airsonic is free software and licensed under the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).
 The code in this repository(and associated binaries) are free of any "license key" or other restrictions.
-If you wish to thank the maintainer of this repository, please consider a donation to the [Electronic Frontier Foundation](https://supporters.eff.org/donate).
+If you wish to thank the maintainers of this repository, please consider a donation to the [Electronic Frontier Foundation](https://supporters.eff.org/donate).

+Airsonic software includes Roboto Fonts by Google, distributed under GPLv3.
+Available as Apache 2.0 from [https://fonts.google.com/specimen/Roboto](https://fonts.google.com/specimen/Roboto).

 The [Subsonic source code](https://github.com/airsonic/subsonic-svn) was released under the GPLv3 through version 6.0.beta1.
 Beginning with 6.0.beta2, source is no longer provided.
 Binaries of Subsonic are only available under a commercial license.
 There is a [Subsonic Premium](http://www.subsonic.org/pages/premium.jsp) service which adds functionality not available in Airsonic.
 Subsonic also offers RPM, Deb, Exe, and other pre-built packages that Airsonic [currently does not](https://github.com/airsonic/airsonic/issues/65).